ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 5. Add a **Title** (e.g., “Work Laptop”).
 6. Click **Add key**.

+GitLab will now recognize your machine for SSH-based Git operations

 ### 🧭 Step 7: Start SSH Agent and Add Your Key

+The SSH agent keeps your key loaded in memory so Git can use it without asking for a passphrase

 ▶️ Start the agent: